Md-KamrulHassan/NeuroStack/README.md

 - **SHAP (SHapley Additive exPlanations)** — global feature attribution showing how much each base model's class-probability output contributes to the final decision.
 - **LIME (Local Interpretable Model-agnostic Explanations)** — local, per-instance explanations showing which base-model outputs pushed a specific prediction toward or away from a class.

-Both are visualized in the notebook and discussed in Chapter 4.5 of the [thesis report](./neurostack__.pdf).

 ## Repository Structure

 ```
 .
 ├── neurostack.ipynb       # Full implementation: data pipeline, all models, training, evaluation
-├── neurostack__.pdf        # Full written thesis report
 └── README.md               # This file
 ```